timokroeger/winmsg-executor/README.md

 - Modal windows like menus do not block other tasks running on the same thread.
 - Helper code to implement window procedures with closures that can have state.

-## Alternative Backend: `async-task`

-Selected by the `backend-async-task` cargo feature.
-Uses `async-task`'s task abstraction instead of a window per task to store the future.
-Scheduling a task means posting its runnable to the thread's message queue (similar to `windows-executor` see below).

 ## Comparison with similar crates

 Both of the listed crates run one task/future per thread and expose only `block_on()`.